Note

 -children

-Record the target as well as any processes created by the target.
-Each child process will be recorded into its own trace file.
+Record the target process and any processes created by the target.
+Each child process is recorded into its own trace file.

 -cmdLineFilter "<string>"

-Record the target if its command line contains the string.
+Record the target process if its command line contains the string.
 This option works only with -monitor mode.
-It is useful for situations when the command line argument uniquely identifies the process you are interested in.
+It's useful when the command line argument uniquely identifies the process you're interested in.
 For example, -monitor notepad.exe -cmdLineFilter "specialfile.txt" records notepad.exe only if specialfile.txt appears on the command line.

 -cleanup